Neizinp/tracyfy/README.md

 ## 📖 Usage

+### Managing Projects
+1. Click **"New Project"** to create a new project
+2. Switch between projects using the project selector
+3. Each project maintains its own set of artifacts
+4. Delete projects that are no longer needed

 ### Creating Requirements
+1. Select a project
-1. Click **"New Requirement"** in the header
+2. Click **"Create New"** → **"New Requirement"**
-2. Fill in the requirement details
+3. Fill in title, requirement text, rationale, and other fields
-3. Submit to create - data auto-saves immediately
+4. Submit to create - data auto-saves immediately
+5. Revision automatically set to "01"

 ### Managing Hierarchy
 - **Drag and drop** requirements to reorganize